BalmaBrian/git-started/README.md

 ### Cloning

-Cloning is a Git command that is used for copying project repositorys on your cost system.
+Cloning is a Git command that is used for copying project repositorys to your host system.
 You can have a project repository located on a private network, local network, or website.
-One cloning target is GitHub.
+For example, one cloning target is GitHub.

 ### Pulling

 Pulling is a git command that will get all the updates on a parent repositories commit-tree.
-In simple terms, you are synchronizing your timeline with the main project.
+In simple terms, you are synchronizing your timeline with the main projects timeline.

 ### Pushing